 Hydrochloric acid is used in many industries, including service industries.
 Suppliers of hydrochloric acid offer this product in two varieties: technical and synthetic hydrochloric acid.
 They differ in their production, quality and concentration, but the properties and chemical composition of these products are almost the same.
 In many applications, the purity of hydrochloric acid is of no key importance and it is for these applications that technical hydrochloric acid is dedicated.

-Hydrogen chloride, both in liquid and gas form, has been used, among others, in:
+Hydrogen chloride, in both liquid and gaseous forms, has found applications in:

 Hydrochloric acid is a strong corrosive substance.
 In the form of a concentrated solution is highly toxic, as it creates acid mists, which, like the solution itself, cause damage to human tissues.
 Respiratory organs, eyes and skin are particularly vulnerable.
 Exposure to 0.1% vol. hydrogen chloride gas in the atmosphere can cause death within a few minutes.
 Hydrochloric acid in contact with the human body causes severe burns.
 For this reason, when using this substance, it is necessary to use acid-resistant gloves, clothing and footwear resistant to chemicals, as well as glasses or goggles.